Key Takeaways

 Common Types of Medical Malpractice

-Failure to obtain informed consent for procedures, though this requires showing you wouldn't have consented if properly informed.
+Failure to obtain informed consent for procedures, which requires showing you wouldn't have consented if you had been properly informed of the risks, alternatives, and potential complications before the procedure was performed.

-Failure to follow up when test results or symptoms require action.
+Failure to follow up when test results or symptoms require further action or additional investigation.

 What to Do If You Suspect Malpractice